Silhouette of a flower with rounded petals against a black background.

 Individualized feeding support for children who are hesitant, selective, or overwhelmed by new foods—so mealtimes can feel more peaceful and connected.

-Based in New York City, Kids Feeding Wellness provides virtual feeding consultations and feeding therapy for families in New York State, with parent coaching available for families worldwide.
+Based in New York City, Kids Feeding Wellness provides virtual feeding consultations and feeding therapy for families in New York State, with ongoing parent consulting available for families worldwide.

 When Mealtimes Start to Feel Heavy